 Print it out: Ever notice how many errors there are in web articles?
 The writer didn’t.
 It’s so much harder to see your own mistakes on a screen.
 It drives me up a wall, but every single time I print out what I think is already perfect, I find typos.

-Read it out loud: Similarly, it’s so easy to skim over a mistake when you’re reading in your head know what it’s supposed to say.
-Reading out loud forces you to slow down so you’re more likely to notice typos, and you’re also more likely to hear weak spots.
+Read it out loud: Similarly, it’s so easy to skim over a mistake when you’re reading in your head and you know what it’s supposed to say.
+Reading out loud forces you to slow down so you’re more likely to notice typos, and you’re also more likely to hear weak spots in your prose.